Hasib303/figma_info_gen/README.md

-# Figma to Roadmap Generator
+# Figma to Tasks list for the developers

 This project provides a streamlined workflow to analyze a Figma design and generate a comprehensive development roadmap using a multimodal AI model.
 It uses two main scripts: